daniestevez/gr-satellites/docs/source/components.rst

 * **Data sinks**.
 Data sinks are the consumers of packets.
 They might store them, send them to another software, or parse telemetry values.

+All the component blocks support :ref:`Command line options` in the same way as the satellite decoder block.
+The set of available options for each component block is different.
+It is possible to use the ``"--help"`` as the options of a particular block in order to print out the available options for that block.

 Below, the main component blocks in each category are described.

 .. _Data sources: